sanderfish/sanderfish-site/content/blog/create-a-map-of-your-sales-or-customers-with-mapbox/index.md

 ## 1. Get your customer/sales data as a CSV file

-Most e-commerce platforms offer ways to export your sales or customer data.
+Most e-commerce platforms offer a way to export your sales or customer data.
 Often this export will be in the CSV format, which you can open in Google Sheets, Numbers (Mac OS) or Microsoft Excel.
 Here are some links that should help you to get your initial export for a couple of platforms:

 - Shopify Orders [https://help.shopify.com/en/manual/orders/export-orders](https://help.shopify.com/en/manual/orders/export-orders)
 - Shopify Customers [https://help.shopify.com/en/manual/customers/import-export-customers](https://help.shopify.com/en/manual/customers/import-export-customers)